Noureddin Kianouri: Family and education

+Return from German Reich to Imperial State of Persia 1939

-In the early 1940s he married feminist and communist activist Maryam Firouz; at the time he taught structure at Tehran University.
+In the early 1940s he married feminist and communist activist Maryam Firouz daughter of Abdol-Hossein Farman Farma; at the time he taught structure at Tehran University.
 Throughout the period he had an active political and professional life, and was one of the few educated Iranian construction engineers and architects in 1940's.
 He was one of the first members of the Association of Iranian Architects (1945), which was placed in charge of major housing developments in the city of Tehran.
 The Association put in place the guidelines of the Congrès Internationaux d'Architecture Moderne, and translated them into "building codes, regulations, and protocols that had the fundamental role in shaping the Middle East's first modern metropolis".
 Kianouri was described as a "key figure", who formulated the organization's theoretical and ideological mission statements.
 On the political side, he joined the Tudeh Party in 1942 about a year after its foundation, and was a member of the Tudeh Party's central committee in 1945, one of the party's "key figures".